gotPaste/AutoPackager/SystemConfigReadMe.txt

 - Precedence with other sources: CLI parameters > Config.AzureAuth > AZInfo.csv
 - Auth mode: Provide either ClientSecret or CertificateThumbprint.
 If both are present, ClientSecret is used.
 - Security note: Avoid storing secrets in plaintext when possible.
 Prefer certificate auth or environment-based secret injection.
-- Icon upload: The GUI’s IntuneAppTools helper only supports large icon upload when authenticated with a ClientSecret (app-only token).
+- Icon upload: The GUI's IntuneAppTools helper only supports large icon upload when authenticated with a ClientSecret (app-only token).
 When using certificate-only/module session, icon upload is not performed and a warning is printed.
 - Supported icon types for upload: .png, .jpg, .jpeg

 5) GitHubToken
-- Purpose: Remove api restriction when querying GitHub repository
+- Purpose: Remove API rate limit restrictions when querying GitHub repositories (e.g., winget-pkgs manifest lookups).
 - Fields:
-  - GitHubToken (string)
+  - GitHubToken (string) — personal access token or fine-grained PAT with read access

 6) PackagingDefaults
 - PreferArchitecture (string)